 Workplaces around the globe are experiencing a cultural shift.
 Businesses are not just employers, but also leaders in social movements with whom employees want to align themselves.
 As a result, companies must consider how their values, strategies, and practices sustain an environment that invites employees (and customers!) to be their full selves, no matter how varied their identities may be.

-To do this, the first step is to examine a company's diversity, equity, and inclusion (DEI) policies.
+To do this, the first step is to examine a company's diversity, equity, inclusion, and belonging (DEIB) policies.
 Before committing to an action plan, teams must understand exactly what the terms diversity, equity, and inclusion each mean, and how they look in action.
-DEI is not just a task or HR initiative.
+DEIB is not just a task or HR initiative.
 It’s a process of transforming a corporate culture that requires a long-term integrated approach, and commitment across all departments and decision makers.

-Here’s a breakdown of what DEI means in the workplace to help jumpstart DEI initiatives in your organization.
+Here’s a breakdown of what DEIB means in the workplace to help jumpstart DEIB initiatives in your organization.

-What does an effective DEI change look like?
+What does an effective DEIB change look like?

 KPMG reports that Gen Z and Millennials — the two most prevalent groups in today's workforce — care more about joining organizations with diverse teams.